Read This First

 - What kind of evidence, argument, or lived pressure should most influence our judgment about Critical Race Theory?

-- Which of these threads matters most right now: One criticism of CRT has been that there appears to be no metric to measure progress, Criticism of CRT’s Lack of Metrics for Measuring Progress or Success., ” Critique the solutions he suggests in that book?
+- Which of these threads matters most right now: Critical Race Theory, Criticism of CRT’s Lack of Metrics for Measuring Progress or Success., Critical Race Theory?

 Deep Understanding Quiz Check your understanding of Critical Race Theory